Our Verdict

 Comfort and Fit

-1More clearly took design inspiration from Bose when fashioning the SonoFlow.
+1More appears to have drawn design inspiration from Bose when fashioning the SonoFlow, with a similar design to the original QuietComfort.
 They are great for marathon listening sessions.
 We wore them for up to eight hours without experiencing sensitive zones or sweat spots.
-The clamping force feels just right, enough to handle some decent head bobbing but not so much to put pressure on your ears.
+The clamping force feels so perfect, even Goldilocks would be sold.
+They have enough force to handle some decent head bobbing, but not so much that they put pressure on your ears.

 Noise Cancellation

-The SonoFlow has one of the best noise-canceling technologies we have experienced on a budget.
-The 24-decibel sound attenuation is substantial, but it can't compete with premium models.
+The SonoFlow has one of the best noise-canceling technologies on a budget.
+The overall 24-decibel sound reduction is substantial.
+Still, it can't compete with premium models that block more than 30 dB.

 1More's QuietMax technology uses five microphones to sense sounds in the environment and a special algorithm to cancel them.
-Our laboratory analysis shows that the noise cancelation technology is mainly active in the sub-800 Hertz frequency range, similar to other ANC models.
+The noise cancellation technology is mainly active in the sub-800 Hertz frequency range, similar to other ANC models.

-In the real world, the ANC is particularly effective at blocking human speech, though occasionally some louder conversations come through as mumbles.
+The ANC is particularly effective at blocking human speech, though occasionally some louder conversations come through as mumbles.
 We could distantly hear keyboards, microwaves, and door knocks.
-In addition to ANC, the headphones feature a Transparency mode that lets external sounds from the environment pass through.
-The Transparency mode is functional, but doesn't sound natural.

 Controls

-The all button controls (no touch commands here) are easy to use and reliable.
-On the left side, a multipurpose button does everything from managing phone calls and pausing the music to powering off.
+All of the button controls (no touch commands here) are easy to use and reliable.
+On the left side, a multipurpose button performs various functions, including managing phone calls, pausing music, and powering off.
 On the right are buttons for noise cancellation and adjusting the volume (or skipping tracks).

 Connectivity

-The SonoFlow features Multipoint technology, allowing you to connect to two devices simultaneously.
-But this feature is error-prone and cumbersome.
+The SonoFlow features Multipoint technology, allowing two devices to be connected simultaneously.
+However, this feature is prone to errors and cumbersome.
 Multipoint is buried under the “Experimental Features” in a hidden menu.
-Once enabled, getting into discovery mode to connect a second device is a problem.
+Once enabled, entering discovery mode to connect a second device becomes a problem.
 Sometimes it works, and sometimes it doesn't.
-It reliably holds the connection when it works if the headphones stay powered on.
-But as soon as the headset turns off, Multipoint is disabled, and you have to go through the process again.
+It reliably maintains the connection when it works, provided the headphones remain powered on.
+As soon as the headset is turned off, Multipoint is disabled, and you must go through the process again.
 Every.
 Single.
 Time.

 Battery